ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    referring to.
 >
 >    On multi-processor targets that support address spaces that are
->    local to a processor or a thread, a current thread may be
+>    local to a processor, a thread, or a lane, a current thread
->    required to identify the instance of the address space that a
+>    and/or a current lane may be required to identify the instance of
->    memory operation refers to.
+>    the address space that a memory operation refers to.

 In Section 3.7 "Memory Locations", add the following at the end of the first paragraph: